pforret/blog.splashing/_topic/city/detroit.md

 ---
 # Detroit

-Detroit  is the largest city in the U.S. state of Michigan.
-It is also the largest U.S. city on the United States–Canada border, and the seat of government of Wayne County.
-The City of Detroit had a population of 639,111 at the 2020 census, making it the 27th-most  populous city in the United States.
+Detroit  is the most populous city in the U.S. state of Michigan.
+It is the largest U.S. city on the United States–Canada border, and the seat of government of Wayne County.
+Detroit had a population of 639,111 at the 2020 census, making it the 29th-most populous city in  the United States.

 ## Unsplash photos